amskywalker/ChangeAudioSpeed/README.md

 ## Important

-   * This extension works best on whatsApp dark theme
+   * This extension works best on WhatsApp dark theme
-   * For now the extension only accelerates to 2x

-   If you want to change the speed, just change line 18

 ## ChangeAudioSpeed